wedkarz02/.dotfiles/README.md

 ## Remap CapsLock to ESC/CTRL

 Install and setup [keyd](https://github.com/rvaiya/keyd) daemon. *Quickstart* section has an example of this exact behaviour.
+For more convenient usage set a system-wide keyboard shortcut to the *toggle_keyd.sh* script.

 ## Install Neovim